-Due to her own experience of growing up in a single parent household, being a single mum of one herself, as well as from studying an education degree, Jacquie is very interested in policies that will strengthen and support families, sole parents and education.
+Due to her own experience of living in a single parent household, being a single mum of one herself, as well as from studying an education degree, Jacquie is very interested in developing policies that will strengthen and support families, sole parents and education.

 Jacquie has also worked in health related areas since 1984 and has extensive experience in Health, Ageing and Aged Care.
 She has completed a business degree, worked as a National Sales Manager in a global medical company, and has owned her own business.

-Jacquie is and has been involved in many community organisations, including Business East, Kingborough Community Enterprise Centre, Neighbourhood Houses, Prison Fellowship, School Councils and a Community Legal Centre.
+Jacquie is and has been involved in many community organisations, including Business East, Kingborough & Huon Business Enterprise Centre, Neighbourhood Houses, Prison Fellowship, School Councils and a Community Legal Centre.

-Jacquie understands, and is passionate about, the issues that affect Tasmanian families and small businesses, as well as health and education, the environment, the rising cost of living and the struggle to make ends meet.
-Other issues she feels strongly about include domestic violence, family breakdown, carers, aged care, child abuse, raising teenagers and caring for loved ones with disabilities and learning difficulties.
+Jacquie understands, and is passionate about, the issues that affect Tasmanian families and small businesses, as well as health, the environment, the rising cost of living and the struggle to make ends meet.
+Other issues she feels strongly about include family violence, family breakdown, carers, ageing, child abuse, raising teenagers and caring for loved ones with disability.

 As the Minister for Human Services and the Minister for Women, Jacquie is very keen to be contacted on any issues to do with these portfolios, as well as any constituent issues in the electorate of Franklin.